cursor86/Pay-check-AU/article-1-tax-brackets.md

 ---

-If you've ever looked at your payslip and wondered where half your money went, you're not alone.
+If you have ever looked at your payslip and wondered where half your money went, you're not alone.
 Australia's income tax system is progressive — meaning the more you earn, the higher the rate you pay on each additional dollar.
 But most Australians don't fully understand how the brackets actually work, which leads to a lot of confusion (and frustration) at tax time.

 This guide breaks down the 2025–26 Australian tax brackets in plain English, with real examples.